ballerina-platform/ballerina-spec/stdlib/proposals/websubhub/subscription_autoverification.md

 ## Summary

-This proposal introduces an enhancement to the Ballerina `websubhub` library that enables the developer to disable the WebSub subscription intent verification process for well known or authenticated subscriptions.
+This proposal introduces an enhancement to the Ballerina `websubhub` library that enables the developer to disable the WebSub subscription intent verification process for authenticated and authorized subscriptions.
 This proposal introduces a service-level configuration to enable automatic subscription intent verification and an optional parameter for the `onSubscription` and `onUnsubscription` methods in `websubhub:Service` to mark specific subscriptions as auto-verified.
-The identification of properly authenticated subscriptions remains the responsibility of the developer implementing the WebSub hub.
+The identification of properly authenticated and authorized subscriptions remains the responsibility of the developer implementing the WebSub hub.

 ## Goals

-- Provide the WebSub hub implementer more control over how subscriptions are verified/authenticated.
+- Provide the WebSub hub implementer more control over how to verify subscription intent.

 ## Non-Goals